-4. Tax credit for filing on time: A 7% tax credit is available for those taxpayers filing tax returns on time.
+4. Tax credit for filing on time: A 3% tax credit is available for those taxpayers filing tax returns on time (a 5% tax credit is available for inheritance commencing until 31 December 2018).

 Gift tax is calculated by applying the marginal tax rates, ranging between 10% and 50%, to the tax base, as in the following table: